Oblomov/xdpi/README.md

 from Xlib.
 My usage is probably imperfect, but it does show how much more complex fully taking advantage of the asynchronous nature of the X11 protocol (which is what xcb is all about) is.

+# Qt

+A simple program to illustrate how Qt 5.6 and higher handle DPI information depending on the application settings `Qt::AA_EnableHighDpiScaling` and `Qt::AA_DisableHighDpiScaling` can be found in the `qt` directory.

+Build it with

+    qmake && make

+and then run it with

+    ./qtdpi

+If your `qmake` by defaults builds against Qt4, run `qtmake -qt=5` before `make`.